Changing Build Parameter Type and UI Appearance

-All parameters' specifications support the following common properties:
+All parameter specifications support the following common settings:

-Label: a text that is displayed near the control in the Run Custom Build dialog.
+An alternative text that can be displayed near the control in the Run Custom Build dialog.

-Read-only: if enabled, it will be impossible to override the parameters value.
+If enabled, it will be impossible to override the parameter's default value.

 A true/false option represented by a checkbox.